Ranju14/ui-automation-selenium/README.md

 ## Running the tests

-1.Run testng.xml file
+1. Run testng.xml file

-2.Refresh project folder to get the test-output folder
+2. Refresh project folder to get the test-output folder